osmosis-labs/osmosis/CONTRIBUTING.md

 If you get something like `W0503 22:16:30.068560 158 services.go:38] No HttpRule found for method: Msg.CreateBalancerPool` feel free to ignore that.

 You can also feel free to do `make format` if you're getting errors related to `gofmt`.
+Setting this up to be [automatic](https://www.jetbrains.com/help/go/reformat-and-rearrange-code.html#reformat-on-save) for yourself is recommended.

 ## Major Release